ece-fast-lab/MICRO-2026-ARC/AE3/README.md

 ## Prerequisites

-Use the dedicated SPR1 server with exclusive access during setup and measurement.
+Use the dedicated AE host with exclusive access during setup and measurement.
 Run every command from the reviewer account, not from `sudo -i`.
 The scripts request `sudo` only for privileged host controls.

-SPR1 must run the `6.11.0-mig-offload+` kernel with two visible NUMA nodes.
+The AE host must run the `6.11.0-mig-offload+` kernel with two visible NUMA nodes.

 ```text
 intel_iommu=on,sm_on iommu=pt no5lvl efi=nosoftreserve memmap=124G$0x180000000
 ```

 The setup script checks the remaining host packages and the bundled kernel modules.
-See the [custom-kernel guide](../kernel/README.md) if SPR1 has not been provisioned.
+See the [custom-kernel guide](../kernel/README.md) if the target host has not been provisioned.

 GAPBS, graph data, SPEC CPU2017, and `damo` are not distributed with this artifact.
-ANB is provided by the SPR1 Linux kernel.
+ANB support is provided by the custom Linux kernel.
 NumPy and Matplotlib are required only for plotting.

 ## 1. Program the SPL1 FPGA image